ChinYuenAu/CodePath-PreWork/README.md

   - Days streak counter encourages daily continuous studies
   - Speech recognition sparks language oral practice

+Think of an app idea that you would like to build. <br/>
+- Sport teams fans App
+  - Gather fans of the same sport teams
+  - Connect local bars or restauratns for match-watching party
+  - Users might share same favorite teams across different sports (Both like Los Angeles Dodgeres and LAL, or both like SF 49ers and GSW)
+  - Possibility of a commercial products trading platform like signed shoes or jerseys

 ## Notes

 Describe any challenges encountered while building the app.